Blepharoplasty (Eyelid Surgery) – San Diego

 View real patient before & after results in our photo gallery.

-The blepharoplasty starts with understanding and analyzing the patient’s eyelid anatomy.
+The procedure starts with understanding and analyzing the patient’s eyelid anatomy.
 Dr. Sayed evaluates the position and extent of fat (and whether there’s excess or loss), the amount of loose skin, the elasticity of the eyelid tissue, supporting structures, eyelid musculature, and any other findings in the skin.
-During your blepharoplasty, Dr. Sayed may remove, add, or reposition fat depending on your eyelid anatomy.
+During your treatment, Dr. Sayed may remove, add, or reposition fat depending on your eyelid anatomy.

 The blepharoplasty incisions are well camouflaged along the upper eyelid crease and below the lower lid’s lash line.
 Sometimes the lower lid incision extends slightly out to the corner of the eyelid in a skin crease that hides it.